 Refunds will only be given for cancellations received by noon on the Monday prior to training.
 There are no exceptions.
 Substitutions are allowed.
 For additional information regarding refunds, cancellations, or other program concerns, please contact Kelli Klepic in NGMA’s Business Office at firstname.lastname@example.org or (202) 308-9443.
 For more information regarding administrative policies such as complaints, please contact NGMA’s Executive Director, Shelly Slebrch at email@example.com or (703) 909-0004.

 National Grants Management Association is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
-State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
-Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website www.learningmarket.org.
+State Boards of Accountancy have the final authority on the acceptance of individual course for CPE credit.
+Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.